Guide

 How FICA affects Social Security and Medicare eligibility

 You can get on Medicare when you turn 65.
-You can start claiming Social Security retirement at any age between 62 and 70 – benefits are increased the longer you wait.
-The Social Security program also offers income benefits for qualifying disabled workers and survivors of deceased workers – although you must have some work history to qualify, you don't need the full 40 credits
+You can start claiming Social Security retirement at any age between 62 and 70, and benefits increase the longer you wait.
+The Social Security program also offers income benefits for qualifying disabled workers and survivors of deceased workers – although you must have some work history to qualify, you don't need the full 40 credits.

 Manage FICA taxes with Xero